 The Bolivar Community is made up of three Missouri counties: Polk, Hickory and Dade.
-The data collected for the Bolivar Community service area was based on the only participating hospital serving this area, Citizens Memorial Hospital, the only Federally Qualified Health Center, Ozark Community Health Center, and the Dade, Hickory and Polk County Health Departments.
+The data collected for the Bolivar Community service area was based on the only participating hospital serving this area, Citizens Memorial Hospital and the only health center, Ozark Community Health Center.